 Things to Remember

-- From Excel 2007 version onwards we have more than 1 million rows.
+- From the Excel 2007 version onwards, we have more than 1 million rows.

-- If you are going to use all the rows then your computer should be equipped with a well-versed processor and RAM capacity should be not less than 8 GB.
+- If we use all the rows, then the computer should be equipped with a well-versed processor, and RAM capacity should be not less than 8 GB.

-This has been a guide to the Maximum Number of Rows in Excel.
-Here we discuss how to find the last row and restrict user action to specific rows in Excel and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to the Maximum Number of Rows in Excel.
+We discuss finding the last row and restricting user action to specific rows in Excel and a downloadable template.
+You may learn more about Excel from the following articles: –